 Our 8 day highlights of Peru visits Cusco to experience ancient Inca ways, colonial heritage, folklore, artistry and natural beauty.
 We then travel to the Urubamba Valley, known as the Sacred valley of the Incas where traditions of the past remain intact.
 We look out for llamas and condors beneath the snow-capped Andean peaks.
-The highlight of the trip is a train journey and overnight stay at Machu Picchu.
+The highlight of the trip is a train journey and overnight stay in the town of Aquas Calientes at the foot of Machu Picchu.
 This tour can easily be extended to include other areas of Peru or combined with trips to Ecuador, the Galapagos Islands and Bolivia.
-Our 11 day tour of Northern Peru highlights the birds and archaeology of the region.
+Our 11 day tour of Northern Peru highlights the birds and archaeology of the region is listed below.

 Trips may be modified or extended!